d12frosted/vulpea/bench/PERFORMANCE.md

 ## Performance Benchmarks

 > **Benchmark Environment:** MacBook Pro 2021 with Apple M1 Pro and APPLE SSD
 > AP0512R.
+All benchmarks below use **stock org-mode configuration** (no custom
+> hooks, no dir-locals, no buffer-local settings) to show the pure difference
-These are example measurements; actual performance varies based on
+> between parsing methods.
+Real-world performance will vary based on machine
-> machine state, hardware specifications, note complexity, and configuration
+> state, hardware specifications, note complexity, and your configuration.
-> (hooks, dir-locals, etc.).

 ### Current Performance (v2 with optimizations)